alan-turing-institute/data-safe-haven/azure/README.md

 ```

 If the image was built using the Microsoft Data Science VM, some additional `--plan` options will be needed that are also printed out in the output from this script.

+NB.
+These images will need to be copied to the target subscription in order to be deployable there.